evennia/evennia/docs/source/Setup/Installation.md

     evennia connections

 Then, just follow the prompts.
-You don't have to be open for players to do this -- simply mark your game as closed and "pre-alpha."
+You don't have to be open for players to do this &mdash; simply mark your game as closed and "pre-alpha."

-See [here](./Evennia-Game-Index.md) for more instructions and please [check out the index](http:games.evennia.com)  beforehand to make sure you don't pick a game name that is already taken - be nice!
+See [here](./Evennia-Game-Index.md) for more instructions and please [check out the index](http:games.evennia.com)  beforehand to make sure you don't pick a game name that is already taken &mdash; be nice!

 ## Next Steps